Altena: History

 Altena Castle was built in the early 12th century, as a stronghold of the older Counts of Berg.
 A short time later a village was founded beneath the hill, with the castle alongside the river Lenne, which feeds into the river Ruhr.
 After the distribution of the Berg family estates in 1161, Altena became the centre of the County of Altena.
 The first Count of Altena became Eberhard I, Count of Berg-Altena.
 In 1180, after the death of the first count, the county was divided between the two oldest sons: Arnold of Altena and Friedrich of Altena.
 The third son, Adolf of Altena, became Archbishop of Cologne.
 Arnold was provided with on half of the Castle and County of Altena, the Castle Hövel and some estates as fiefdoms of the Archbishops of Cologne and bailiwicks of the Abbey Essen.
 Near the Village and Castle of Hövel, he built the Castle and town of Nienbrügge (Novus Ponte) on the Lippe riverbanks.
 His family branch renamed themselves after selling their half of Altena to the Archbishop of Cologne as de Nienbrügge or de Novus Ponte, their new principal residence about forty kilometers to the north.
 The heir of Arnold was Friedrich de Novus Ponte (Nienbrügge) who changed his title to Isenberg after his new castle in Hattingen.
-He was sentenced to death as head of the conspiration to murder Engelbert I. Archbishop of Cologne, Chancellor of the Holy Roman Empire, Duke of Westphalia and Count of Berg, a close relative, in 1226.
+He was sentenced to death as head of a conspiracy to murder Engelbert I. Archbishop of Cologne, Chancellor of the Holy Roman Empire, Duke of Westphalia and Count of Berg, a close relative, in 1226.
 The Archbishop was ambushed and slain on his way from his City of Soest to City of Cologne by Friedrich and his men near Gevelsberg in a hollow way.
 Both had a dispute over the bailiwicks of Essen Abbey.

 The junior branch of the Counts of Altena, was founded by Friedrich de Altena.
 He was provided with the other half of Altena and a vassal to his brother the Archbishop of Cologne.
 In or around 1170 he bought the Oberhof Mark or was rewarded with it by the Archbishop.
 The Oberhof was a mayor manor without fortifications in the village of Mark, between the Lippe and Ahse rivers less than five kilometers to the east of the Nienbrügge Castle and about seven kilometers southeast of Hövel Castle.
 Today, about a 1,5 kilometers to the east of the centre of the city of Hamm.
 Before or in 1198 he built the Castle of Mark.
 His son Adolf I. named himself in 1202 puer comes de marca and became the first Count of Mark.
 He sometimes used the old title Altena in combination with Mark.
 His principal residence was the Castle of Mark.
 After the execution of his cousin Friedrich de Isenberg in Cologne, he destroyed the Castle of Neinbruegge and took over the possessions of the senior family branch.